manisharma9/IOT-PIPELINE/readme.md

 Smart Grid Communication Pipeline for smart-home energy flexibility.
 It shows how household telemetry can move from raw ingestion to semantic energy meaning, grid signal translation, safe dispatch proposal governance, mock-only dispatch simulation, simulated device-specific API translation, and minimized dataspace-style export.

-This repository is presentation-ready for the final Phase 9 demo.
-It is a local development foundation, not a production control system.

 ## Business Problem